The most likely causes of pain during sex

 Whilst it's not a topic many of us discuss, sex can sometimes prove a real pain for some women.
-In fact, around a third of younger and half of older women have suffered from the problem, according to the Sexual Advice Association.
-As well as discomfort, pain during intercourse can lead to problems in relationships, loss of intimacy and even depression.
+In fact, around a third of younger and half of older women have experienced pain during sex, according to the Sexual Advice Association.
+As well as discomfort, painful sex can lead to problems in relationships, loss of intimacy and even depression.

 The good news is that many of these problems can be treated effectively by your GP or after a referral to a gynaecologist - so don't suffer in silence!

 Many women suffer a degree of discomfort or pain during sex from time to time, but when should we seek help for our symptoms?
 "If you experience pain once, unless it is accompanied by other symptoms such as smelly, offensive discharge, it's probably better to wait to see if it resolves itself," explains consultant obstetrician and gynaecologist Dr Pandelis Athanasias from London Women’s Centre.
 "But if it happens more than three times, you should seek specialist help."

 Whilst lubricants might be helpful, Anthanasias recommends women seek help rather than try to manage the problem themselves.
 "Sometimes continuing sexual intercourse can cause further problems," he explains.
 "For example, if you have a laceration or a tear, this can take some time to heal - and if the patient keeps having intercourse, it may become a more serious issue."

 There are many different causes of painful sex, including infection, an abnormal growth such as a fibroid, an injury or even a psychological problem.